 Employees on parental leave

 Employers cannot dismiss an employee on parental leave.
-Such protection against dismissal starts two months before the first day of maternity leave if the employee is on the first parental leave (i.e., the parental leave that immediately follows the maternity leave), and six months before the first day of parental leave if it relates to the second parental leave (i.e., the parental leave taken before the child reaches the age of five).
+Protection against dismissal starts two months before the first day of maternity leave if the employee is on the first parental leave (i.e., the parental leave that immediately follows the maternity leave), and six months before the first day of parental leave if it relates to the second parental leave (i.e., the parental leave taken before the child reaches the age of six).

-The statutory procedure regarding collective redundancies as set out in the Labour Code must be followed as soon as an employer wishes to dismiss at least seven employees within a period of 30 days or to dismiss 15 employees within a period of 90 days.
+The statutory procedure regarding collective redundancies as set out in the Labour Code must be followed as soon as an employer wishes to dismiss at least seven employees within 30 days or to dismiss 15 employees within 90 days.
 If, however, at least four employees are dismissed during the relevant period for a reason unrelated to their behaviour, the employer must also include, when calculating how many employees are involved in the dismissals:

-- a terminations for economic reasons that are made by mutual consent; and
+- terminations for economic reasons that are made by mutual consent; and

 This procedure requires the employer to enter into negotiations with employee representatives before proceeding with collective redundancies, in order to come to an agreement relating to the establishment of a redundancy scheme.
 Before commencing negotiations, the employer must inform the employee representative of the measures envisaged by providing him or her in writing with the information legally required.

 A written notification of the envisaged collective redundancies must be provided by the employer to the Employment Administration.
-Such a notification is sent by the Employment Administration to the Labour and Mines Inspectorate.
+The notification is sent by the Employment Administration to the Labour and Mines Inspectorate.